yihongXU/deepMOT/README.md

 </div>

 ### Bibtex
-If you find this code useful, please consider citing:
+If you find this code useful, please star the project and consider citing:

 ```
 @inproceedings{Xu2019DeepMOT,